OneOfTheInfiniteMonkeys/sdinfo/README.md

 Age in days is calculated from the manufactured date and the systems current date.
 It assumes first of the month as the CID has no day number, assuming a start of year 2000 (2 characters), and a month number (1 character).

 This code decodes the presented microSD card CID data and does not rely on your OS to determine the information presented.
-Thus you may see differences between information presented by the OS and by this script.
+Thus you may see differences between information presented by the OS and by this script (Caveat emptor).

 ### Trademarks, Affiliations, Information Provenance
 Trademarks are owned by their respective holders.